Dirt Diggers Digest Guide to Strategic Corporate Research

 Foreign sweatshops

-For information the dismal working conditions of third world factories that supply multinational corporations, check sources such as these:
+For information the working conditions of third world factories that supply multinational corporations, check sources such as these:

 - Worker Rights Consortium